entropyxyz/entropy-docs/docs/basics/quickstart.md

 ## Next steps

 There's much more to come from Entropy!
-Next, you should check out the [Entrosplainer](./entrosplainer.md) -- and end-to-end explanation of what Entropy is, why it's necessary, and how it works!
+Next, you should check out the [Entrosplainer](./entrosplainer.md), an end-to-end explanation of what Entropy is, why it's necessary, and how it works!